-- Verbally- talk to Head of Year or form tutor - By writing a note to a member of staff (e.g. in a homework diary) - ANY pupil can raise a concern about bullying behaviour, not just the pupil who is experiencing this behaviour.
+- Verbally-talk to Head of Year or form tutor. - By writing a note to a member of staff (e.g., in a homework diary) - ANY pupil can raise a concern about bullying behaviour, not just the pupil who is experiencing this behaviour. - Keep a Record Keep a record of what has been going on.